sudanchapagain/x/networking/http/http-server-from-scratch/c/README.md

 - implement compression
 - security (things like path traversal, CSRF, HTTPS implementation, etc etc)

-## Minimal and Extemely basic HTTP Server
+## Minimal and Extremely basic HTTP Server

 > [!IMPORTANT]
-> this is just to glance at linearly. not even remotely robust. the src/main.rs
+> this is just to glance at in linear manner. this is not even remotely robust.
-> contains another version of similarly limited HTTP server.
+> the `src/main.rs` contains another version of similarly limited HTTP server.

 ```rust
 use std::fs::File;